mattiasvillani/mattiasvillani.github.io/_pages/about.md

 ---

-<small>This website is hosted on [Github pages](https://pages.github.com/) and was made with a Jekyll-Liquid-Bootstrap framework using [Spencer Bryngelson's academic theme](https://github.com/ethan-pickering/sbryngelson.github.io) with modifications by [Pavlo Bazilinskyy](https://bazilinskyy.github.io/).</small>
+<small>This website is hosted on [Github pages](https://pages.github.com/) and was made with a Jekyll-Liquid-Bootstrap framework originally using [Spencer Bryngelson's academic theme](https://github.com/ethan-pickering/sbryngelson.github.io) with modifications by [Pavlo Bazilinskyy](https://bazilinskyy.github.io/).</small>